yomli/ygg/README.md

 ### Syntax highlighter

-By default, text files are rendered in plaintext.
-You can change that by editing the variables of the `syntax_highlighter` array:
+By default, text files are rendered by a tiny universal syntax highlighter.
+By its nature, it's prone to error.
+You can change the syntax highlighter by editing the variables of the `syntax_highlighter` array:
 ```
 'syntax_highlighter' => [
 	'css' => '/assets/css/Prism.css', // Path to the css of the syntax highlighter you use